vaishetty/vaishetty/README.md

 <br />

 - 🌱 I’m currently learning:
-    * Math behind the ML models.
+    * About the math behind ML models.
     * To write cleaner and more efficient code.

 <br />